Lighting Outdoor Spaces

 Washing a wall is one technique to consider, with small spotlights shining upwards and bouncing light off of an exterior wall.
 Wall washing highlights the architecture, brick or stone of your home, and looks beautiful from the street.

 Accent a small tree or piece of art in your garden.
 Using three or more spots placed away from the base of the plant makes it three-dimensional and interesting.

 Lower-level lighting actually guides the foot on a pathway.

 Path lighting is attached to the edge of steps or tucked alongside landscape plantings and points down, toward the path.

 Exterior lights on the house give the visitor visual cues to find the front door, the garage door, or backyard.

 Quality exterior lighting handles our cold temps, wind, hail, and the occasional errant baseball.
 It’s durable, though not indestructible.

-And there are lots of types: wall mounted carriage lights for either side of the doors and post lighting for traditional lights off the driveway or front walk, flush mounts or pendants to hang from the ceiling of a covered porch, motion detection lighting is used for added safety, and lanterns light the garage door.
-If you choose to use LED light you can purchase fixtures that use those bulbs and save energy that may eventually pay for the cost of the fixtures.
+There are lots of types to choose from — wall mounted carriage lights for either side of the doors and post lighting for traditional lights off the driveway or front walk, flush mounts or pendants to hang from the ceiling of a covered porch, motion detection lighting is used for added safety, and lanterns light the garage door.
+If you choose to use LED light, then you can purchase fixtures that use those bulbs and save energy that may eventually pay for the cost of the fixtures.